neo-project/docs/docs/en-us/tooldev/sdk/introduction.md

 2. Right-click the project and select `Manage NuGet Packages`.

-3. Search for Neo in the search box and install the plugin that appears.
+3. Search for `Neo.Network.RPC.RpcClient` in the search box and install the plugin that appears.

 4. Add the following code to the desired project file header: